Christiantimelines.com and Studychurchhistory.com presents Summaries of Christianity

 Luther believed the elements remained bread and wine, but that something spiritual did happen.
 This came to be known as "consubstantiation," and Luther illustrated it by the example of iron and fire.
 When iron is placed in fire it remains iron, but something else happens to it, it is heated.
 In the same way, Luther believed the bread and wine changed in some way, although they remained bread and wine.
 Zwingli, on the other hand, believed that the Lordís Supper was purely symbolic.

 The focal Scripture for Luther was the phrase, "This is my body," spoken by Jesus about the bread of communion (Mat 26:26).
-(In the interest of full disclosure, Catholics also use this verse.)
-Luther was so adamant about this statement that, in a spirit of high drama, he wrote it in chalk on the table he and Zwingli used; this constantly reminded Zwingli of that passage which Luther believed undercut Zwingliís "symbolic" understanding.
+[In the interest of full disclosure, Catholics also use this verse.]
+Luther was so adamant about this statement that, in a spirit of high drama (according to one story), he wrote it in chalk on the table he and Zwingli used; this constantly reminded Zwingli of that passage which Luther believed undercut Zwingliís "symbolic" understanding.

 Other points were also discussed.
 In fact, at the end of the Colloquy a statement called the "Marburg Articles" was drafted consisting of fifteen points which had been presented.
-On only one, the Lordís Supper, did they not agree.
+On only one, the Lordís Supper, did they disagree.
 Partly because of this, the two sides did not join together.

-And to this day Lutherans and Baptists (a group which Zwingli influenced) still hold these same differing beliefs of what happens to the bread and wine of the Lordís Supper.
+And to this day Lutherans and Baptists (a group which Zwingli influenced) still hold these same differing beliefs of what happens to the bread and wine/grape juice of the Lordís Supper.

 Questions/comments contact Mark at firstname.lastname@example.org